MicroEJ/docs/VEEPortingGuide/uiCco.rst

 * The rendering time of a simple shape with the GPU (time in the VGLite library + GPU setup time + rendering time) is longer than with software rendering.
 To enable the hardware rendering for simple shapes, uncomment the definition of ``VGLITE_USE_GPU_FOR_SIMPLE_DRAWINGS``  in ``ui_vglite_configuration.h``.
 * The rendering time of an RGB565 image into an RGB565 buffer without applying an opacity (alpha == 0xff) is longer than with software rendering (as this kind of drawing consists in performing a memory copy).
 To enable the hardware rendering for RGB565 images, uncomment the definition of ``VGLITE_USE_GPU_FOR_RGB565_IMAGES``  in ``ui_vglite_configuration.h``.
 * ARGB8888, ARGB1555, and ARGB4444 transparent images may not be compatible with some revisions of the VGLite GPU.
 Older GPU revisions do not render transparent images correctly because the pre-multiplication of the pixel opacity is not propagated to the pixel color components.
 To force the hardware rendering for non-premultiplied transparent images when the VGLite GPU is not compatible, uncomment the definition of ``VGLITE_USE_GPU_FOR_TRANSPARENT_IMAGES``  in ``ui_vglite_configuration.h``.
-Note that this limitation does not concern the VGLite GPU compatible with non-premultiplied transparent images and the A8/A4 formats.
+Note that this limitation does not concern the VGLite GPU, which is compatible with non-premultiplied transparent images and the A8/A4 formats.

 Drawings
 --------